RPVT Exam 2023: Registration, Eligibility, Syllabus, Pattern, Admit Card

 - Save and keep the soft copy

-Candidates who are unable to download the RPVT admit card can collect it in person from the office of the Convener RPVT 2020 till the day before the exam is held.
+Candidates who will be unable to download the RPVT admit card can collect it in person from the office of the Convener RPVT 2023 till the day before the exam will be held.
 They must carry proof of their candidature like the printout of the RPVT application form.

-Instructions to follow in exam hall while appearing for the RPVT 2020
+Instructions to follow in the exam hall while appearing for the RPVT 2023

-- During the exam hall, the invigilator will check the admit card of RPVT 2020 and after cross checking, the proforma will be collected from the student.
-After verifying, the invigilator will also put his/her signature in the OMR Answer Sheet.
+- During the exam hall, the invigilator will check the admit card of RPVT 2023 and after cross-checking, the proforma will be collected from the student.
+After verifying, the invigilator will also put his/her signature on the OMR Answer Sheet.

 - Candidates must sign on the space provided in the attendance sheet.
 They must also place their thumb impression in the given space for the same.